mongodb/mongo-php-library/RELEASING.md

 1.9.1) would then be done within that branch and any development for the next major or minor release can continue in master.

-After creating a maintenance branch, the `extra.branch-alias.dev-master` field in the master branch's `composer.json` file should be updated.
-For example, after branching v1.9, `composer.json` in the master branch may still read:
+When work begins on a major new version, create a maintenance branch for the last minor version and update the `extra.branch-alias.dev-master` field in the master branch's `composer.json` file.
+For example, after branching v1.99, `composer.json` in the master branch may still read:

 ```
 "branch-alias": {
-    "dev-master": "1.9.x-dev"
+    "dev-master": "1.x-dev"
 }
 ```